Reinforcement Learning from Human Feedback

 Crucially, this only works when generating multiple responses per prompt, which is common practice in multiple domains of finetuning language models with RL.

-Related to this idea is the fact that REINFORCE, as implemented with RLOO, assigns the reward of the entire completion to every token in it.
-Other algorithms, such as PPO, that use a value function assign value to every token individually, discounting from the final reward achieved at the EOS token.
+RLOO and other algorithms that do not use a value network assign the advantage (or reward) of the sequence to every token for the loss computation.
+Algorithms that use a learned value network, such as PPO, assign a different value to every token individually, discounting from the final reward achieved at the EOS token.
 For example, with the KL divergence distance penalty, RLOO sums it over the completion while PPO and similar algorithms compute it on a per-token basis and subtract it from the reward (or the advantage, in the case of GRPO).
+These details and trade-offs are discussed later in the chapter.

-Proximal Policy Optimization (PPO) [8] is one of the foundational algorithms to Deep RL’s successes (such as OpenAI’s DOTA 5 [9] and large amounts of research).
-The loss function is as follows:
+Proximal Policy Optimization (PPO) [7] is one of the foundational algorithms to Deep RL’s successes (such as OpenAI’s DOTA 5 [8] and large amounts of research).
+The loss function is as follows per sample:

 Here we will explain the difference cases this loss function triggers given various advantages and policy ratios.
 At an implementation level, the inner computations for PPO involve standard policy gradient and a clipped policy gradient.